High-speed rail: South Korea

+The Act also categorises trains into corresponding types based on their maximum speeds.

+United States

+United States federal law defines high-speed rail as intercity passenger rail service expected to reach speeds of at least 110 mph.

 History

-Railways were the first form of rapid land transportation and had an effective monopoly on long-distance passenger traffic until the development of the motor car and airliners in the early-mid 20th century.
-Speed had always been an important factor for railroads and they constantly tried to achieve higher speeds and decrease journey times.
-Rail transportation in the late 19th century was not much slower than non-high-speed trains today, and many railroads regularly operated relatively fast express trains which averaged speeds of around 100 km/h.
+Railways were the first form of rapid land transport and had an effective monopoly on long-distance passenger traffic until the development of the motor car and airliners in the early to mid-20th century.
+Speed had always been an important factor for railways and they constantly tried to achieve higher speeds and decrease journey times.
+Rail transport in the late 19th century was not much slower than non-high-speed trains today, and many railways regularly operated relatively fast express trains which averaged speeds of around 100 km/h.

 Early research

 First experiments

 High-speed rail development began in Germany in 1899 when the Prussian state railway joined with ten electrical and engineering firms and electrified 72 km of military owned railway between Marienfelde and Zossen.
 The line used three-phase current at 10 kilovolts and 45 Hz.

-The Van der Zypen & Charlier company of Deutz, Cologne built two railcars, one fitted with electrical equipment from Siemens-Halske, the second with equipment from Allgemeine Elektrizitäts-Gesellschaft (AEG), that were tested on the Marienfelde–Zossen line during 1902 and 1903 (see Experimental three-phase railcar).
+The Van der Zypen & Charlier company of Deutz, Cologne built two railcars, one fitted with electrical equipment from Siemens-Halske, the second with equipment from Allgemeine Elektricitäts-Gesellschaft (AEG), that were tested on the Marienfelde–Zossen line during 1902 and 1903 (see Experimental three-phase railcar).

 On 23 October 1903, the S&H-equipped railcar achieved a speed of 206.7 km/h and on 27 October the AEG-equipped railcar achieved 210.2 km/h.
 These trains demonstrated the feasibility of electric high-speed rail; however, regularly scheduled electric high-speed rail travel was still more than 30 years away.

 High-speed aspirations

 After the breakthrough of electric railroads, it was clearly the infrastructure – especially the cost of it – which hampered the introduction of high-speed rail.
 Several disasters happened – derailments, head-on collisions on single-track lines, collisions with road traffic at grade crossings, etc. The physical laws were well-known, i.e. if the speed was doubled, the curve radius should be quadrupled; the same was true for the acceleration and braking distances.

-In 1891 the engineer Károly Zipernowsky proposed a high-speed line Vienna–Budapest, bound for electric railcars at 250 km/h.
-In 1893 Dr. Wellington Adams proposed an air-line from Chicago to St. Louis of 252 mi, at a speed of only 160 km/h.
+In 1891, engineer Károly Zipernowsky proposed a high-speed line from Vienna to Budapest for electric railcars at 250 km/h.
+In 1893 Wellington Adams proposed an air-line from Chicago to St. Louis of 252 mi, at a speed of only 160 km/h.

 Alexander C. Miller had greater ambitions.
 In 1906, he launched the Chicago-New York Electric Air Line Railroad project to reduce the running time between the two big cities to ten hours by using electric 160 km/h locomotives.
-After seven years of effort, however, less than 50 km of arrow-straight track was finished.
+After seven years of effort, less than 50 km of straight track was finished.
 A part of the line is still used as one of the last interurbans in the US.